Frequently Asked Questions by Atheists (FAQA)

 1. You’re a scientist and you believe in God and Jesus Christ?

 Yes.
 You can read the story of how I converted from atheism to Christianity here.

 2. Were you really an atheist?

 My brother and I both went on to reject atheism and convert to Christianity while getting our science doctorates.
-My father — who is still not Christian but no longer an atheist — says he doesn’t understand how he managed to produce two Christian children.
+My mother, who died several years ago, had gradually drifted back to belief.
+My father began to shed his atheism with the death of his own father, and after a long, deliberate, and agonizing process, he finally became Christian in 2017.
+For years before that, he was mystified as to how he managed to produce two Christian children.

 I came to believe in God mostly through my work in science.
 I was convinced by:

 1. The teleological argument.
 The universe seemed to me far too logical and intelligible to be the product of a random cause.
 (Twenty demerits to anyone who falsely claims this is an argument from incredulity.)